 Put your phone away while driving

-As the holiday season begins, the Road Safety Team is reminding drivers not to use their mobile phone behind the wheel.
+Through the summer, the Road Safety Team is reminding drivers not to use their mobile phone behind the wheel.

 Make sure you understand the consequences of using your mobile phone when driving - even if it’s for a split second!